glycerine/tmframe/archiver/README.md

 archiver
 =========

-This library demonstrates using the nats.io event bus to request storage of frames.
+This library demonstrates reading from the nats.io event bus and storing Frame events to files on disk.